Civic Holiday in Canada: Workforce Rules & Celebration in 2026

 Retail and Restaurants: Statutory provinces see many closures with exceptions for tourism/essential retail; non-statutory provinces generally maintain regular Monday operations with individual business discretion.

 Specifically, tourist areas usually stay open during holidays to take advantage of the long weekend traffic.
-So, when planning for August 4, make sure to check what services are available in your area.
+So, when planning for the August 4 holiday, make sure to check what services are available in your area.
 Because even in the same city, you might see banks closed while shopping malls are open.

 What do People do during the Canada Civic Holiday?

 Canadians spend the Civic Holiday enjoying outdoor activities, attending community festivals, and travelling.
-Here are 5 common activities on Civic Holiday:
+Here are 5 common activities during the August long weekend:

 Join Community Festivals: Different provinces have their own special festivals, such as Toronto’s Caribbean Carnival and Edmonton’s Heritage Festival.
 In Manitoba, communities pay tribute to Terry Fox with fundraising runs and cancer awareness events.